Wisconsin mother and her boyfriend are charged in child neglect case that prosecutor calls ‘like something out of a horror movie’ - KESQ

 Witness Christine Eder told CNN affiliate WDJT that the children looked as though “they had never been outside before.
 If they have been, it’s been a very long time.”

-According to the charging documents obtained by CNN affiliate WTMJ, the children were kept in a filthy room that was locked from the outside.
+According to the charging documents obtained by CNN, the children were kept in a filthy room that was locked from the outside.

 Koch acknowledged to police that the children had not been enrolled in organized schooling or medical attention in years, according to the documents dated July 16.
 Manke said “he knew how the children were living was not right” but tried not to discuss it with Koch to avoid an argument.